Cultural Facilities Fund

 Feasibility & Technical Assistance Grant funds are not available for non-facilities-related planning efforts (such as an overall organizational strategic planning); site acquisition; regular operating activities; ongoing staff positions; complete architectural drawings; fundraising or marketing activities; or publications.

 The Cultural Facilities Fund statute establishes five threshold review criteria for all grants.
-All projects must provide evidence that they meet these four statutory criteria to be considered for a Cultural Facilities Fund Grant.
+All projects must provide evidence that they meet these five statutory criteria to be considered for a Cultural Facilities Fund Grant.

 - The project is an “eligible project”.